-I am one of the facilitators for the DUI/DWAI education and therapy classes.
-I have my BA and am a CAC II.
+I am the substance use treatment specialist for IOP groups.
+I also am one of the facilitators for the DUI/DWAI education and therapy classes.
+I have my BA, Certification in Impaired Driver Education, and am a CAC II.
 I am a straightforward, down-to-earth person, and that is how I teach.
-I use a few different techniques in my groups, such as motivational interviewing, CBT, and DBT.
-I have been an addiction counselor since 2008 and have been with the DUI/DWAI program at Turning Point since 2016.
+I use different techniques in my groups, such as Motivational Interviewing, Cognitive Behavioral Therapy, and Dialectical Behavioral Therapy.
+I have been a substance use counselor since 2008 and have been with the DUI/DWAI program at Turning Point since 2016.

 I have worked at Turning Point for eleven years as a Crisis Intervention Counselor helping young people and their families overcome mental and substance use issues.
 I have a background in Bilingual Educational Counseling and have a master’s degree from the University of Wisconsin Whitewater.
 I have worked as an Alternative High School teacher and Counselor, as well as a Bilingual Elementary School Counselor in the Loveland and Fort Collins area for over 40 years.
 I also have Hispanic Leadership, Conflict Resolution, and Drug and Alcohol training throughout the state of Colorado.
 I am married and I have two boys, and I currently live in the Loveland area.
 When I’m not helping young people, I like to garden and restore old classic cars.